Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Conclusion

 The experimental work was supported by the U.S. Department of Energy, Office of Science, Chemical Sciences, Geosciences and Biosciences Division through FWP 449B to K.K.N and G.R.F.
 T.P.F. and D.T.L. were supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, CPIMS Program Early Career Research Program under Award DE-FOA0002019.
 K.K.N. is an investigator of the Howard Hughes Medical Institute.
+We also thank Reviewer 1 for their useful comments in placing this work in broader context in the study of photoprotective memory.